Here’s a Quick Way to Get into Medical Writing

 A good way to get your foot in the door, even if you don’t yet have clients, is to start your own platform.
 As a medical writer, you should have a web presence if you ever want to be noticed.
 Having a blog on your website is a tried-and-true technique that can generate traffic and additional income.

 And learning to start your own website as a medical writer has never been easier.
 Sure, you’ll have to get hosting, a domain name, and learn how to maintain a website without breaking it forever.
 Additionally, it takes some hard work upfront to reap the rewards down the road.

 This can be a steep learning curve if you are coming from medicine.
 However, you’ll find a plethora of free and paid online courses that will teach you how to do it right.

 Website Hosting and Logistics

 Fortunately, there are also web hosting companies that are making this process easier than ever.

 For website hosting, our domain, and more, we started with Bluehost.
 Their services normally start at for $7.99 per month.
 However, if you sign up here, you’ll save almost 50% and pay just $3.95 a month.
+We have since moved over to DreamHost as our needs changed.
+Both are great.
 A website has been one of the best investments in my business I think I ever could have made.

 Once you’re signed up, most hosting companies have education, resources, and support to get your website up and running ASAP.
 If you have no prior experience building websites, you can learn the basics of web design from places like Coursera.